 All in all, the big-bank credit cards offering cash advances will charge fairly similar interest rates and fees for the service.
 As such, selecting the right card should take into account the other features, fees, and functions of the prospective credit card as much (if not more than) the actual fees charged for the cash advance.

-Our top choices have low or average fees in combination with attractive benefits and rewards.
+Many of our top choices have low or average rates and fees, in combination with attractive benefits and rewards.

 - Miles won't expire for the life of the account and there's no limit to how many you can earn